-Your annotation is a brief text explanation that highlights your practice and is attached to a specific timestamped point in a video clip.
-The annotation identifies the specific moment in the video clip that demonstrates what you are doing and why you are doing it.
+Your annotation is a brief text explanation that highlights your practice and is attached to a specific timestamped point in a video clip.\ The annotation identifies the specific moment in the video clip that demonstrates what you are doing and why you are doing it.
 Use 1 annotation title for the timestamped segment.
+You will

-You will provide a brief explanation to describe what you are doing in that moment and why.
+- select an annotation title (described below) from a drop-down list and - provide a brief explanation to describe what you are doing in that moment and why.
 Your explanation must align to what is seen within the length of the video timestamp you have selected.